 Alternatively, finding some revision checklists will allow you to quickly identify areas of strength and weakness within your studies.
 Study Politics has written a range of revision checklists for A Level Politics within our ‘Revision Tools’ resources, which you can download here.

 Once you’ve identified areas that need strengthening, it’s time to revise the content.
-Using your textbook is great for this, but get quick and up to date knowledge with our revision notes and case studies, divided by topic and kept regularly up to date with examples.
+Using your textbook is great for this, but get quick and up to date knowledge with our course notes and case studies, divided by topic and kept regularly up to date with examples.

 It’s also a great idea to get a revision timetable in place.
 The best way to do this is using the app ‘Adapt’, which organises your revision sessions for you.
 Download the Adapt app here.